Dubrovnik

 Pila Gate, Dubrovnik

-• Minčeta: Of Dubrovnik’s many fortress buildings, the Minčeta Tower is one of the most solid and impressive.
-It was built in the northern corner of the city walls from the year 1461 and still stands high above the old city.
+The Minčeta Tower is one of the most solid and impressive of Dubrovnik’s fortress buildings.
+It was built in the northern corner of the city walls and is the highest part of the city’s defenses.

 Annunciation Church, Dubrovnik

-• The Annunciation Church/Crkva sv.
-Blagovijesti: This elegant church belongs to Dubrovnik’s Serbian Orthodox Church.
-The building itself was constructed in 1877, but you can see a number of older icons from the 15th and 16th centuries in its interior.
+The elegant Church of the Annunciation is Dubrovnik’s Serbian Orthodox church building.
+The building itself was built in 1877, but you can see quite a few older icons from the 15th and 16th centuries in its interior.
+In addition to the church space itself, you can see a museum in the church, where religious works of art are stored.

 Roland Column, Dubrovnik

-• The Roland Column/Orlandov Stup: The Roland Column is a statue pillar that is considered Dubrovnik’s oldest monument.
-It depicts Roland, who is a medieval knight with a sword in his hand.
-The pillar symbolizes the freedom of the city.
+The Roland Column is a statue column that is considered Dubrovnik’s oldest monument.
+It represents Roland, who is a medieval knight with a sword in his hand.
+Roland statues were a sign of freedom in many German cities at the time, and according to the assessment, it was the Bohemian king Sigismund who brought this otherwise northern European symbol to the Adriatic coastal city.

 Sponza Palace, Dubrovnik

-• Sponza Palace/Palača Sponza: Sponza Palace is a beautiful 16th century mansion built in a mixture of Gothic and Renaissance in the years 1516-1521.
-The palace’s arcades served as a marketplace, and today there is a museum in the building.
+Sponza Palace is a beautiful 16th-century mansion that was built in a mixture of Gothic and Renaissance styles.
+The construction took place in the years 1516-1521, and its original purpose was as a trading post and customs office.

 Old Port, Dubrovnik